-Legal Studies Track
+Legal Studies Concentration

-The legal studies track provides preparation for careers in the fields of paralegal/legal assistant and judicial administration.
-Students interested in pursuing law school may wish to consider the legal studies track, although no specific major is required by most law schools.
+The Legal Studies Concentration provides preparation for careers in the fields of paralegal/legal assistant and judicial administration.
+Students interested in pursuing law school may wish to consider the Legal Studies Concentration, although no specific major is required by most law schools.

 The paralegal education program is approved by the American Bar Association.
-Students completing the legal studies track will receive the paralegal certificate.
-Additionally, under either the minor in Legal Studies or the Legal Studies or Certificate-Only Program, any degree seeking student of any major at AUM who completes the Alabama core courses (41 hours) and the six designated Legal Studies courses (designated by \ below) will receive the certificate.
+Students completing the Legal Studies Concentration will receive the paralegal certificate.
+Additionally, students completing the Minor in Legal Studies will receive the certificate.

-Please note: The Outreach Program paralegal certificate courses offered at Auburn University, Auburn,

-Alabama, are not ABA-approved.
+Please note: The Outreach Program paralegal certificate courses offered at Auburn University, Auburn, Alabama, are not ABA-approved.